Ignaz Kreidl: A family of scientists

 Ignaz Kreidl had three sons by his first wife, Hilda (d.
 1921): Norbert J. Kreidl (1904–1994), Werner H. Kreidl (1906–1989), and Ekkehard L. Kreidl (1910–1977).

 Werner studied chemistry; Norbert majored in physics with a minor in chemistry; and Ekkehard became a physicist.
 Werner worked with Ignaz at the Vereinigten Chemischen Fabriken, Kreidl, Heller & Co., in Vienna, and was trained to become his successor.

 Norbert J. Kreidl entered the University of Vienna as a chemistry student, but soon joined physicist Otto Pettersson at the Institute for Radium Research, Vienna.

 Norbert Kreidl completed his doctorate in physics with a minor in chemistry, receiving degrees in 1925 and 1927.
 He then spent a post-doctoral year at the Kaiser Wilhelm Institute in Berlin with Woldemar Weyl.

-Ignaz Kreidl had acquired a major interest in one of the most prestigious Czechoslovakian glass manufacturers in Europe, J. Schreiber & Neffen.
+Ignaz Kreidl had acquired a major interest in one of the most prestigious Czechoslovak glass manufacturers in Europe, J. Schreiber & Neffen.

-Schreiber's had factories in Reitendorf, Moravia and in Lednicke Rovne, Slovakia.
+Schreiber's had factories in Rapotín, Moravia and in Lednické Rovne, Slovakia.
 Its central office was in Vienna until 1919.
-After World War I ended, and the Austro-Hungarian Empire dissolved, the head office was moved to Reitendorf to satisfy the government of Czechoslovakia.
+After World War I ended, and the Austro-Hungarian Empire dissolved, the head office was moved to Rapotín to satisfy the government of Czechoslovakia.
 The company employed over 1,100 skilled workers, many from traditional glassmaking families.

 Norbert Kreidl was sent to manage the Schreiber Glassworks and started a research laboratory, the Glass Research Institute, in Hradec Králové, Czechoslovakia.
 There he met and married a granddaughter of the glassworks' founding family, Melanie Schreiber.